Business Valuation Services

 Make better decisions regarding which R&D projects are likely to generate the best “bang for buck"

-EverEdge BenchMark™ Intangible Asset Business Valuations provide companies and investors with robust, defensible business valuations that articulate the true value of your company or critical intangible assets.
+EverEdge Keystone™ Intangible Asset Business Valuations provide companies and investors with robust, defensible business valuations that articulate the true value of your company or critical intangible assets.

 This is more than theory.
-EverEdge’s BenchMark™ Business Valuations have been instrumental in assisting our clients to raise more than a billion dollars in capital.
+EverEdge’s Keystone™ Business Valuations have been instrumental in assisting our clients to raise more than a billion dollars in capital.

 We have helped to generate the following outcomes for our clients:

 Provided the business valuation that supported the largest capital raise ever in Asia for a pre-revenue company: $400M raised at a $200M pre-money valuation [Singapore]

 Oversaw the sale of a SAAS company at a 67X multiple [Australia]

 Oversaw the sale of a financial services company at a 32X multiple [United Kingdom]